dysonprotocol/docs/docs/names.md

 ## What are Names?

-A Name is a globally unique way to refrence an address.
+A Name is a human readable alias for an address.

 The main fields a Name has is: